-The District will hold meetings throughout the LEMA area to showcase how to utilize technology effectively to maximize the economic yield into the future while reducing the water diverted within the area.
-Such technologies include, but not limited to, mobile drip irrigation, soil moisture probes, telemetry monitoring, and variable rate irrigation.
+The District will hold meetings throughout the LEMA area to showcase how to utilize technology effectively to maximize the economic yield into the future while reducing the water diverted within the LEMA area.
+Such technologies include, but are not limited to, mobile drip irrigation, soil moisture probes, telemetry monitoring, and variable rate irrigation.
 The District will work with state and federal agencies to provide attractive cost shares for the implementation of technologies that conserve water.
 Water technology farms are a good way to showcase these technologies to nearby producers.
 Through these farms, producers can see how the implementation of new technologies can save water while maintaining or improving the economic viability of the area.
 Through the LEMA, the District will work to promote the establishment of additional technology farms within the LEMA boundary.

 The implementation of Water Conservation Areas ("WCA") will be encouraged to allow water users to achieve water savings specific to their own needs.
 The WCA statute was established in 2015 to provide a "simple, streamlined and flexible tool that allows any water right owner or group of owners the opportunity to develop a management plan to reduce withdrawals" from the aquifer.
+The WCA tool will be promoted to allow extra flexibility to water users while conserving the water resource.